edaena/communication-services-contoso-med-app/contoso-web-app/README.md

 ```
 npm install -g react react-scripts
 ```
-Before starting the react app you need to change the configuration in the ` config.js ` file, the endpoint should point to your API service.
+Before starting the react app you need to change the configuration in the `.env` file in the root of the repository and ensure all values are loaded as environment variables.
 If you are running locally then use `http://localhost:3001`.
 3001 being the default port on which server runs locally.

 After the configuration is done, run